aherbert/gdsc-smlm/docs/index.rst

      - Draws an overlay on an image using all the localisations from a results dataset.

    * - :ref:`results_plugins:Load Localisations`
-     - Loads localisation data from a delimited text file.
+     - Loads localisation data from a delimited text file in a user-specified format.

+   * - :ref:`results_plugins:Save Localisations`
+     - Saves localisation data to a delimited text file in a user-specified format.

    * - :ref:`results_plugins:Trace Exporter`
      - Export traced datasets to file.